Applying For Social Housing

-Once you have submitted your documents it can take up to six weeks for us to make an assessment of your application.
+Once you have submitted your form and documents it can take up to eight weeks for us to make an assessment of your application.
 We will then contact you.
 We will provide details of your application priority and how you can express an interest in available properties.

 What to do if you're about to be homeless